Gumichan01/lunatix/README.md

  At the moment, the engine only works on windows.
 The Linux support will be done soon.

- You can find the library reference in the repository or [here](http://gumichan01.olympe.in/reference/lunatix-engine/)
+ You can find the library reference [here](http://gumichan01.olympe.in/reference/lunatix-engine/)

  Lunatix Engine (new version with SDL2), is available [here](https://drive.google.com/open?id=0BzqOweb9HuKBLTNGV0hiRmFLb0E&authuser=0)